 New Sites Not Yet Registered

-- Engage an energy assessor early — run preliminary ECaaS calculations during design development to test compliance before committing to specifications
+- Engage an energy assessor early to run preliminary ECaaS calculations during design development to test compliance before committing to specifications

-- Consider compact house types with low form factors — these achieve compliance more easily and at lower cost.
+- Consider compact house types with low form factors, which achieve compliance more easily and at lower cost.
 See our Architect Design Guide for details

 Phased Developments (Mixed Regulations)